earthgecko/skyline/docs/analyzer.rst

 Skyline Analyzer relies upon the consensus of an ensemble of a few different algorithms.
 If the majority of algorithms agree that any given metric is anomalous, the metric will be classified as anomalous.
-It may then be surfaced to the Webapp or pushed to mirage, if Mirage is enabled and configured for the namespace of the anomalous metric.
+It may then be surfaced to the Webapp or pushed to Mirage, if Mirage is enabled and configured for the namespace of the anomalous metric.

 Currently, Skyline does not come with very many algorithmic batteries